OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 - **Key Features**: Zero Memory Copy, uses a zero-copy memory technique for ultra-low-latency media transfers between containers.
 This helps avoid data duplication, reducing time and resource overhead.
 - **Media Stream Compatibility**: Supports compressed (like JPEG XS) and RAW uncompressed media formats, ensuring flexibility in how media is transported.
-- **Multiple Protocols**: Works with protocols such as SMPTE ST 2110 and RTSP, enhancing its versatility in different media service setups.
+- **Multiple Protocols**: Works with SMPTE ST-2110 protocols, enhancing versatility in different media service setups.

 ✅ **Key point**: The system is optimized for zero-copy transmission with wide protocol compatibility, ensuring it can handle both compressed and uncompressed media streams efficiently.

-✅ Detailed information about Media Communications Mesh SDK (further on called just SDK) can be found in the [sdk](../sdk/README.md) directory.
+✅ Detailed information about Media Communications Mesh SDK (further referred to as SDK) can be found in the [sdk](../sdk/README.md) directory.

-✅ Detailed information about FFmpeg with Media Communications Mesh plugin can be found in the [FFmpeg-plugin](../ffmpeg-plugin/README.md) directory.
+✅ Detailed information about FFmpeg with Media Communications Mesh plugin can be found in the [ffmpeg-plugin](../ffmpeg-plugin/README.md) directory.

 ## 2. Getting Started